5jt/dyalog-cookbook/manuscript/05_logging.md

 Notes:

-* We need to make sure that the current directory contains a `Logs` folder.
+* We need to make sure that the current directory contains a sub-directory `Logs`.
 That's what the method `FilesAndDirs.CheckPath` will ensure when the left argument is the string `'Create!'`.

 * We change the default encoding -- that's "ANSI" -- to "UTF-8".
 Note that this has pros and cons: it allows us to write APL characters to the log file but it will also cause potential problems with any third-party tools dealing with log files, because many of them